It’s been only a few years since it’s inception, and now, look where it’s headed. Of course, we are talking about Pinterest.

 Pins on Pinterest are divided into three sections – the image or video, the description, and the URL.

 When saving any pin to your board, it is suggested that you consider adding in the full description on what the pin is related to – and also try to add relevant keywords.
 So that targeted users can easily find your pins.
 If they enter in the relevant keywords in the search bar.

 Users in Pinterest are heavily drawn to boards that consist of detailed visuals with all the relevant information intact.

-For instance, if your brand is related to skincare products, then, you can create numerous boards based on skincare such as face, body, hand, legs and such.
-The more detailed the boards are, the more your targeted users are going to follow the boards – after all, the users are not on Pinterest for fun, they are there because they have a certain need that they want to fulfill.
+For instance, if your brand is related to skincare products.
+Then, you can create numerous boards based on skincare such as face, body, hand, legs and such.
+The more detailed the boards are, the more your targeted users are going to follow the boards.
+After all, the users are not on Pinterest for fun.
+They are there because they have a certain need that they want to fulfil.

 Creating compelling visuals

 Pinterest is all about visuals and compelling ones, at that.

 Studies suggest that the image of all of your pins should be 2/3 of its height, and that will result in the tall vertical images that we all are used to seeing on Pinterest.
 The way how Pinterest scrolls and with its focus on images, long images are always preferred on the platform to promote the products.